 KLT Hosts 2nd Annual Traditional Indigenous Medicine Walk

-On Saturday, September 19th about 80 people participated in a series of staggered, physically distanced walks for our Second Annual Traditional Indigenous Medicine Walks.
+On Saturday, September 19, 2020, over 80 people participated in a series of staggered, physically distanced walks for Kawartha Land Trust’s (KLT) Second Annual Traditional Indigenous Medicine Walk.

 Joseph Pitiwanakwat led multiple walks at one of KLT’s newest protected properties, the Cation Wildlife Preserve.
-Joe Pitawanakwat is the Founder and Director of Creators Garden, an indigenous outdoor-education based business that teaches about the history, philosophy and legitimacy of plant-based medicine.
+Pitawanakwat is the Founder and Director of Creators Garden, an Indigenous outdoor-education based business that teaches about the history, philosophy and legitimacy of plant-based medicine.

 Participants during the day had the chance to look at and learn about different plants and their benefits found along the Cation Wildlife Preserve trails.